-- 1.1 An ecological survey, site appraisal and baseline ecological impact assessment were carried out in respect of the proposed development of land at Swalcliffe Park Equestrian, Grange Lane, Banbury, with the following aims: - 1.
+- 1.1 An ecological survey, site appraisal and baseline ecological impact assessment were carried out in respect of the continued use of land at Swalcliffe Park Equestrian, Grange Lane, Banbury, with the following aims: - 1.
 To establish the presence or absence of protected species and evaluate the overall nature conservation status of the site - 2.
-To assess the likely impact of proposed works to develop the site upon any protected species or habitats that may occur on or adjacent to the area of land concerned, and the integrity of nature conservation interest of any other sites of ecological or nature conservation importance within the vicinity - 3.
-To provide outline mitigation and habitat aftercare proposals, as appropriate - 1.2 The term site will be used in this report to refer to the area of land proposed for development as shown on the final version of site layout (Planning Application Red Line plan), unless otherwise indicated within the text.
-This report must be read in conjunction with the documentation and drawings prepared and submitted to the Local Planning Authority in respect of current development proposals.
+To assess the likely impact of continued site usage upon any protected species or habitats that may occur on or adjacent to the area of land concerned, and the integrity of nature conservation interest of any other sites of ecological or nature conservation importance within the vicinity - 3.
+To provide outline mitigation and habitat aftercare proposals, as appropriate - 1.2 The term site will be used in this report to refer to the area of land subject to the current planning application (May 2014) as shown on the final version of site layout (Planning Application site edged red), unless otherwise indicated within the text.
+This report must be read in conjunction with the documentation and drawings prepared and submitted to the Local Planning Authority in respect of proposals.
 The author of this report will accept no responsibility for any misunderstanding resulting from a failure to consult all relevant planning documentation, or through any lack of information where the provision of which is beyond the control of Cameron S Crook & Associates.